ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 I ADDED add-migration AddDefaultIdentityMigrationand set defaultproject ManpreetBooks.DataAccess and its running. i updated my database.

 afterthat i review my tables........done for today...

+Date:6 november 2023

+i added a new class file on Models project and also added migration add-migration AddCategoryToDb  to the PM console and build succeded. in the apllicationdbcontext.cs i updated using statement and ee run add migrations and resolve duplication error rerun application.

+i also added category to the applicatuiondbcontext.